ublue-os/ucore/README.md

 ## Announcements

+### 2025.12.10 - NVIDIA 580 LTS and NVIDIA 590 Open

+Our NVIDIA upstream recently released an [NVIDIA 580 LTS repository](https://negativo17.org/nvidia-driver-580-lts-repository/) alongside an update to the standard NVIDIA repo such that open version 590 is now the default.

+This brings uCore long awaited support for newer NVIDIA hardware without abandoning support for users of Maxwell and Pascal devices.

+New tags have been created for the NVIDIA 580 LTS images:
+`:stable-nvidia-lts` and `:testing-nvidia-lts`.

+While the latest open driver will ship in the old tags:
+`:stable-nvidia` and `:testing-nvidia`.

+One more change: to keep the tag matrix from growing too complex, the `-zfs` variant tags will no longer be published.
+These have been redundant since the 2025.06.12 update when ZFS was added to base builds.
+If you are still running on one of these older tags, you'll notice no updates are available.

+Run a `bootc switch` to move to the proper tag.

 ### 2025.11.20 - uCore (Fedora 43) Available with LTS Kernel

 Thank you to all for being patient as this update was a bit delayed beyond CoreOS' normal cadence.